Measles: A Comprehensive Guide

 Key Takeaways

-• Measles is a highly contagious viral infection that spreads through respiratory droplets when infected people cough or sneeze
+• Measles is a highly contagious viral infection that spreads through the air when an infected person coughs, sneezes, or breathes.

 • The characteristic red, blotchy rash typically appears 3-5 days after initial symptoms like fever, cough, and runny nose